wechris/wechris.github.io/README.md

 ## Welcome to GitHub Pages

+My place where I collect my ideas and notes about

+(SAP, Java, Security, JavaScript, DevOps, …)

+and more things that I found interesting.

 ### [Tips and Tutorials]()

 You can use the [editor on GitHub](https://github.com/wechris/wechris.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.